pilgrimstack/workshop-301/1.test/readme.md

 # Exercise

-In this exercise we'll see how it works and what is the Terraform syntax.
+In this exercise we'll see how Terraform works and what is the syntax.
 We'll also reuse the cloud-init we had in the 0.dev environment and we'll improve it to add the load balancing capability.

-You have some files with missing part and you'll have to complete it.
-Those parts are **in bold** in the following text and some explanations are given to help you to complete it and make it work.
+You have some files with missing part too and you'll have to complete it.
+Those parts are **in bold** in the following text and some explanations are given to help you to complete it and make it working.
 Take the time to look how each sections of the files are build.

 ## main.tf